QuantEcon/lecture-source-py/source/rst/markov_asset.rst

 #.
 Not to exercise the option now but to retain the right to exercise it later

-Thus, the owner either *exercises* the option now, or chooses *not to exercise* and wait until next period
+Thus, the owner either *exercises* the option now or chooses *not to exercise* and wait until next period

 This is termed an infinite-horizon *call option* with *strike price* :math:`p_S`